 Compassionate leave is available where there is critical injury or critical illness of an immediate family member as defined above.
-The manager will take into account factors such as the nature of the incident, the employee's relationship with the immediate family member, domestic responsibilities and travel requirements.
+The manager will consider factors such as the nature of the incident, the employee's relationship with the immediate family member, domestic responsibilities and travel requirements.